mery-top/go_microservice_easy/README.md

-A Simple Microservice structire using GO
+A Simple Microservice structure using GO